Educational Funding at Herzing College Winnipeg

-- High School Faculty Scholarship Award: Each school is given the opportunity to award three scholarships annually to three students based on their own criteria (maximum award is $1,000 for courses 9 months or longer, for courses under 9 months the prospective student receives $500).
+- High School Faculty Scholarship Award: Each school is given the opportunity to award three scholarships annually to three students based on their own criteria.
+Students selected will be awarded a $500 scholarship.

-- High School Graduate Scholarship Program: Students graduating from High school are eligible for a scholarship of $60 per month for the duration of a selected program.
+- High School Graduate Scholarship Program: Students graduating from High school are eligible for a scholarship of $500.
 The student must submit an application and include a recommendation from a high school official.

 The awarding of any of the above scholarships is conditional upon candidates meeting our admissions criteria.
 Herzing reserves the right right to deny the awarding of any scholarship at its sole discretion and may do so without prejudice.

 For further information on any of the options listed above, as well as other financial concerns, please contact an Admissions Advisor at 204-775-8175